 \section{Introduction and Prior Work}

-\textit{Model multiplicity} \cite{black2022model} describes the existence of many \textit{plausible} models of the same dataset without a principled way to determine a single \enquote{true} model, reflecting the underlying uncertainty in how the data should be interpreted.\footnote{ In theory, the Bayes optimal predictor represents the true solution, i.e., the model that minimizes expected loss with full knowledge of the data-generating distribution.
-However, this ideal predictor is not attainable in practice, as the true underlying distribution is unknown, and only finite data are available.} In practice, multiple machine learning models can fit the same data equally well according to a given performance metric (e.g., loss or accuracy), yet may differ substantially in their internal structure (e.g., the value of their parameters) and, more critically, in their individual predictions.
-Yet for deployment, typically a \textit{single} model is chosen -- commonly, without any consideration for other, equally valid and plausible model options.
-Using such an arbitrary\footnote{ In contrast, selecting the/ a single best model would be non-arbitrary from the perspective of \textit{instrumental rationality}: the model that performs as well as it can according to its own metric of success \cite{citron2014scored}.
-However, model multiplicity highlights the existence of multiple equally optimal models that yield different predictions for individual cases.
-In such scenarios, there is no \textit{self-interested} reason to choose one optimal model over another \cite{creel2022algorithmic}.} model is particularly problematic in high-stakes scenarios when other, equally well-performing models exist that produce different predictions on the same data point(s).
-If such a model is deployed in a clinical setting, a patient's diagnosis -- and ultimately their treatment -- may depend on the randomness in the training rather than on relevant properties of the patient's data, raising critical concerns about the justification of the model and its predictions.
+\textit{Model multiplicity} \cite{black2022model} describes the existence of many \textit{plausible} models for the same dataset without a principled way to determine a single optimal model, reflecting the underlying uncertainty in how the data should be interpreted. \footnote{ In theory, the Bayes optimal predictor represents the optimal solution, i.e., the model that minimizes the expected loss with full knowledge of the data-generating distribution.
+However, this ideal predictor is not attainable in practice, as the true underlying distribution is unknown, and only finite data is available.} In practice, multiple machine learning models can fit the same data equally well according to a performance metric (e.g., loss or accuracy), but may differ in their internal structure (e.g., the value of their parameters) and, more critically, in their individual predictions.
+Yet, for deployment, typically a \textit{single} model is chosen---commonly, without consideration for other, equally valid options.
+Using such an arbitrary\footnote{ In contrast, selecting the/ a single best model would be non-arbitrary from the perspective of instrumental rationality: the model that performs as well as it can according to its own metric of success \cite{citron2014scored}.
+However, model multiplicity highlights the existence of multiple equally optimal models that result in different predictions.
+Thus, there is no self-interested reason to choose one optimal model over another \cite{creel2022algorithmic}.} model is particularly problematic in high-stakes scenarios when other, equally well-performing models exist that produce different predictions on the same data point(s).
+If such a model is deployed in a clinical setting, \textit{a patient’s diagnosis---and their treatment---may ultimately depend on the choice of this specific model rather than on relevant properties of the patient’s data}.
+This raises critical concerns about the justification for deploying this model in practice.
 We illustrate the problem in \autoref{fig:teaser}.